 All three committees meet on a regular schedule six times a year.
-Agenda are distributed seven days in advance and a call to the public is always included.
+Agenda are distributed seven days in advance and a call for public comment is a standing agenda item at each meeting.

-The Policy Committee (PC) is made up of the chief elected and appointed officials from all of the municipalities within the HAMPO region of Liberty County and urbanized portion of Long County, as well as executives from the local, state and federal agencies concerned with transportation planning.
+The Policy Committee (PC) is made up of the chief elected and appointed officials from all the municipalities within the HAMPO region of Liberty County and urbanized portion of Long County, as well as executives from the local, state and federal agencies concerned with transportation planning.
 It serves as the forum for cooperative transportation decision-making and establishes transportation related policies in support of the area's overall goals and objectives.
 The PC reviews and approves all HAMPO activities and studies.
 The PC is entrusted with ensuring that the HAMPO transportation projects are current and prioritizes transportation projects recommended in the planning process.